 The NDC Partnership develops global knowledge products to help nations achieve their climate goals by supporting access to information resources, filling gaps in existing research, and building a community of learning around the experiences of countries implementing their NDCs.

 Two online Navigators provide searchable databases of financial and technical assistance programs, and tools and resources such as guidance documents and experience profiles.
 A third, the NDC Data Explorer, will launch in November 2017 and offer a comprehensive source for climate and NDC data.

 Additional activities include research partnerships, case studies of successful cooperation, expert perspectives, and more.

-The NDC Partnership is guided by a Steering Committee comprised of developed and developing nations and international institutions, and managed by a Support Unit hosted by the World Resources Institute and based in Washington, DC and the UN Framework Convention on Climate Change (UNFCCC) in Bonn, Germany.
+The NDC Partnership is guided by a Steering Committee comprised of developed and developing nations and international institutions, and facilitated by a Support Unit hosted by the World Resources Institute and based in Washington, DC and the UN Framework Convention on Climate Change (UNFCCC) in Bonn, Germany.
 The NDC Partnership is co-chaired by the Governments of Germany and Morocco.